jeffThompson/PhysicalComputing/Week10_Motors/Demos/00-ServoMotor.md

 ***

 ### MAKING THE SERVO MOVE
 With the motor wired, let's write some code to make it move.
-First, we need to import some libraries:
+First, we need to import a few libraries:

 ```python
 import board